Animal Adoption Programs

 Paws for Life is not opposed to the exhibition of healthy, well-cared-for animals when the purpose is to recognize superior quality and ability, such as agility, tracking and obedience.
 The pet show requirements must comply with humane standards.
 Owners and handlers of show animals must train and care for them in a humane way.

 Paws for Life encourages pet shows to broaden their requirements to allow animals that have not been cosmetically altered and have been spayed/neutered to be shown and judged equally with other animals.
 Paws for Life feels that breeders of purebred and show quality animals must be responsible to help solve the pet homelessness problem by decreasing the reproduction of the animals they breed.
 Breeders must be licensed and should strive to produce pet quality animals through selective breeding that results in animals with favorable temperament and physical characteristics.
 Paws for Life believes that backyard breeders are criminals and should be prosecuted to the fullest extent of the law.

 Animals in Education

-Paws for Life believes that animals should be utilized for teaching purposes only when there are no feasible alternatives.
-When animals are used in education, their welfare must be paramount.
+Paws for Life believes that when animals are used in education, their welfare must be paramount.
 Educational programs should be designed to instill in students an interest in, and respect for, all living things.